trangtops/typomorise/README.md

 `-r`
 Each word that user finished typing will be put back to the end of vocab list

+`-l`
+Load from vocab_checkpoint.csv

+`-t`
+A test mode that can save correct and wrong answer to csv by compare between kanji of user input and kanji of input csv

+`-s`
+A shuffle mode that will shuffle a whole vocabs

+`-p [number of word per set]`
+A phase mode.
+This will divide vocabs into set which will repeat that set untill user decide to go next set

 ### How to play
 - Interface will consist of 2 windows.
 The upper window is for typing input, and below one shows list of vocabularies.
 - The first row of vocabulary list is the word you have to typing.